 [America, around 1725] For ten years Anton and his foster son Andy had been living in Pennsylvania.
 They had a fine stone house at the Brandywine Creek, and all their friends lived nearby.

 He and Andy had helped build a country road, and they named it Mirbi Creek Street in his honor.
 The German name Mirbesbach was too complicated, Bradock had said, so it became Mirbi Creek.

 A new life

-In the evening Anton often made a walk along the Brandywine Creek, talked to his neighbors, or just sat down on a wooden bench and enjoyed the peace around him.
-He was deeply grateful for his life in the New World, his town, the beautiful nature around him and the people who had long become very dear to him.
-And yet, his old homeland, the Seven Mountains and the Rhine, remained in his heart.
-Every now and then a ship brought letters from his sister-in-law, and Anton was delighted when he could send a letter back to her.
+In the evening Anton often made a walk along the Brandywine Creek, talked to his neighbors, or just sat down on a wooden bench and enjoyed the surrounding peace.
+He was deeply grateful for his life in the New World, his town, the beautiful nature around him and the people whom he was very fond of.
+And yet, his old homeland, the Siebengebirge and the Rhine, remained in his heart.
+Now and then a ship brought letters from his sister-in-law, and Anton was happy when he could send a letter back to her.
 “More and more people are settling down here and so our town is growing every day,” he wrote, “now we have a house for each family, fruit and vegetable gardens, a mill, and soon we will also have a church, for my grandchildren will be baptized here.”

 Anton smiled as he thought of his foster son Andy and his daughter-in-law Cathy.
 Their childhood friendship had become love, the two had married and Lady Meredith had insisted on hosting her protégée’s wedding.
 Bradock had brought a violin and Sean a flute, and they all had danced until late at night.